mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

      - width="600"
      - height="400"

-- Select Run to view in the browser
+- Save `exercise-07.html` in your editor.

-- The page will look no different
+- The page will look no different.

-- You have however improved the performance of you page
+- You have however improved the performance of you page.

 <!-- end div -->